ircdocs/modern-irc/index.md

 IRC Operators may be able to send a message to every client currently connected to the network.
 This depends on the specific features and commands implemented in the running server software.

+### Client-to-Server

+Most of the commands which result in a change of state information (such as channel membership, channel modes, user status, etc.) MUST be sent to all servers by default, and this distribution SHALL NOT be changed by the client.

+### Server-to-Server

+While most messages between servers are distributed to all 'other' servers, this is only required for any message that affects a user, channel, or server.
+Since these are the basic items found in IRC, nearly all messages originating from a server are broadcast to all other connected servers.

+## Current Architectural Problems

+There are a number of recognized problems with this protocol.
+This section only addresses the problems related to the architecture of the protocol.

+### Scalability

+It is widely recognized that this protocol does not scale sufficiently well when used in a large arena.
+The main problem comes from the requirement that all servers know about all other servers, clients, and channels, and that information regarding them be updated as soon as it changes.

+### Reliability

+As the only network configuration used and specified for IRC servers is that of a spanning tree, each link between two servers is an obvious and serious point of failure.

+Various software authors are experimenting with alternative topologies such as mesh networks, but there is not yet a production implementation or specification of any topology other than the standard spanning-tree configuration.

 ---

 # Acknowledgements